Degree RequirementADN/ASN or BSN (preferred)

-Because they are dealing with people who are facing intensely sensitive life issues, fertility and reproductive nurses should be exceptionally compassionate, sympathetic, and patient.
-Reproductive nurses should be top-tier communicators.
-They should be adept in dealing with not only patients, but physicians, nurses, and other kinds of clinicians as well.
+Because they deal with people facing intensely sensitive life issues, fertility/reproductive nurses should be exceptionally compassionate, sympathetic, and patient.
+They should also be top-tier communicators and adept at dealing with not only patients but physicians, nurses, and other kinds of clinicians as well.

-What Are the Educational Requirements for Fertility Nurses?
+What Are the Schooling Requirements for Fertility Nurses?

 The first task of prospective fertility nurses is to become a licensed registered nurse (RN).
-This requires a person to earn either a two-year Associate's Degree in Nursing (ADN) or four-year Bachelor's of Science in Nursing degree (BSN).
-When either of these has been achieved, the next step is to take the NCLEX (National Council Licensure Examination).
+This requires a person to enroll in nursing school to earn either a two-year Associate's Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing degree (BSN).
+Once either of these has been obtained, the next step is to take the NCLEX (National Council Licensure Examination).
 With a passing score, you can then apply for state licensure as a registered nurse.
 Those who have earned a BSN will enjoy employment priority over those with ADNs.
-Before you can become a fully certified reproductive nurse, you must have experience working in a reproductive/fertility healthcare setting for some years.
+Before you can become a fully certified fertility/reproductive nurse, you must have experience working in a reproductive healthcare setting for some years.

 Are Any Certifications or Credentials Needed?

 Specialty certification is achieved through the National Certification Corporation and can be earned in areas like neonatal, obstetrics, and gynecology.
 This certification program is accredited by the National Commission for Certifying Agencies (NCCA) and the National Organization for Competency Assurance (NOCA).
-Exams are administered via computer-based programs and consist of multiple choice questions on topics about reproduction, obstetrics, and gynecology.
+Exams are administered via computer-based programs and consist of multiple-choice questions on topics related to reproduction, obstetrics, and gynecology.
 Receiving NCC certification can immensely improve an RN's job prospects and salary.
 Generally speaking, the more credentialed a nurse is, the more money or benefits they can command.

 Additionally, the Nurses' Professional Group (NPG): A Professional Group of the American Society for Reproductive Medicine offers training in reproductive endocrinology and infertility (REI) via a nursing certificate course.